 If you’re not particularly concerned about room size, The Fairmont Empress offers luxe rooms (some with views of the Inner Harbour) and a fun little kid’s activity pack at check-in.
-The Admiral Inn also provides simple, kitchen-equipped rooms, but the suite dimensions are slightly smaller.
-I have more hotels (including kid-friendly Victoria bed and breakfast options) in my book.
+Of course, there are also Airbnb stays to choose from, too.

 Things to do in Victoria with kids:

-- Butchart Gardens.
 Your child will mostly love running up and down the paths, poking the flowers (the Gardens is where my son learned the phrase “one-finger touch!”) and riding the carousel.
-You’ll love the spectacular diversity — sunken gardens, Japanese gardens, rose gardens.
-Don’t forget your camera, and don’t forget to check out these kid tips first.
+You’ll love the spectacular diversity —sunken gardens, Japanese gardens, rose gardens.
+Don’t forget your camera!
 How to get to Butchart Gardens?
 You can always go with Gray Line Tours.
 But on a weekday, go for less on the city’s Route #75 bus.
 If you’re lucky, it’ll be a double-decker.
 Board at the first pick-up point to ensure a front-row seat on top.
 Toddlers and preschoolers LOVE the double-decker buses.
 If you bring a stroller, make sure it’s small and collapses easily to get it up the stairwell.

-- Royal BC Museum.
-The whole museum is fabulous — one of my favorites — but your toddler will love the Natural History Gallery, which has life-size, sound-rich exhibits showcasing of forest, seashore and ancient life.
+The whole museum is fabulous, but your toddler will love the Natural History Gallery, which has life-size, sound-rich exhibits showcasing of forest, seashore and ancient life.
 So a Woolly Mammoth towers overhead and a you’ll go toe-to-toe with a moose, right before you walk into the birdcalls in a seashore exhibit.
 Maybe it’s just my imagination, but I really swear that seashore exhibit smells like the sea.

-What you might not do in Victoria BC with toddlers:
+What Not to Do in Victoria BC with Toddlers

-- Victoria Bug Zoo.
 You’ll want to listen to the funny tour guides, and your child won’t, and you may feel frustrated at how quickly you have to leave.
-It’s a fantastic Victoria attraction — and I love it — but with a child that age, you might expect it to be more of a 20-minute stop, unless your child has a much longer attention span than the average toddler, and is far gentler (to hold the bugs without squishing them).
+It’s a fantastic Victoria attraction — and I love it — but with a child that age, you might expect it to be more of a 20-minute stop, unless your child has a much longer attention span than the average toddler, and your toddler far gentler (to hold the bugs without squishing them).
 The Victoria Bug Zoo can be a better choice for preschool-aged children and up.